-1.01 This section provides a summary of the Network Equipment-Building System (NEBS) and provides standards for use in the design of new buildings or building additions that are intended to house telephone equipment that meets the requirements of Section 800-610-164, "NEBS-General Equipment Requirements."
-The information provided by this section revises and supersedes that information originally provided in Section 760-100-030.
-This section contains information on building planning only and excludes equipment space planning standards.
-This exclusion of equipment space planning standards follows the organizational separation of these functions.
+1.01 This section provides an overall description of the New Equipment-Building System (NEBS) and provides standards for use in the design of new buildings or building additions that are intended to house telephone equipment that meets the requirements of Section 800-610-164, "NEBS-General Equipment Requirements" or Technical Reference PUB 51001 for general trade equipment.

-1.02 Whenever this section is reissued, the reason(s) for reissue will be given in this paragraph.
+1.02 This practice supercedes Section 4.1 of Specification X-74300, "NEBS Building Engineering Standards (BES)."
+Whenever this section is reissued, the reason for reissue will be listed in this paragraph.

-2. CENTRAL OFFICE BUILDING STANDARDS
+2. STANDARD CENTRAL OFFICE BUILDING